-You can visualise the ‘IoT’ as being made up of two parts.
+You can visualize the ‘IoT’ as being made up of two parts.
 First is the physical tech and second, data analytics.
-As you may already know, businesses around the globe have already taken advantage of this ability to capture data to improve internal operations, customer experience and staff safety.
+As you may already know, businesses around the globe have already taken advantage of this ability to capture data to improve internal operations, customer experience, and staff safety.

 What is the Internet of Behavior?

 Put simply, the ‘IoB’ is all about using data that’s been collected by the ‘IoT’ to modify behaviors and ultimately end in an objective being met.
 For example: If you’ve ever had, or known someone that has had a black box in their car; the insurance provider can collect data on acceleration, braking, and other factors affected by the driver.
 In turn, insurance companies can use this data to prompt changes and make drivers safer on the road.